-How successful a credit union is at earning money has an effect on its safety and soundness.
-A credit union can retain its earnings, boosting its capital buffer, or put them to work addressing problematic loans, likely making the credit union better prepared to withstand financial trouble.
-Credit unions that are losing money, however, are less able to do those things.
+How successful a credit union is at making money affects its long-term survivability.
+Earnings can be retained by the credit union, increasing its capital cushion, or be used to deal with problematic loans, potentially making the credit union more resilient in times of trouble.
+However, credit unions that are losing money are less able to do those things.

-On Bankrate's test of earnings, UPS EMPLOYEES scored 20 out of a possible 30, better than the national average of 10.31.
+On Bankrate's earnings test, UPS EMPLOYEES scored 18 out of a possible 30, exceeding the national average of 10.11.

 One sign that the credit union is doing better than its peers in this area was its earnings ratio of 0.00 percent in our test, above the average for all credit unions.